PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/_build_html/_sources/integration.rst.txt

 Download the codebase from GitHub: https://github.com/PharrellWANG/Run-Inference-in-Cpp

-- Newest stable version of Tensorflow: 1.3

-- Version 1.1 is used in this work.

-- Tensorflow r1.1 is the last version that Tensorflow supports Mac GPU.
+- **Tensorflow r1.1** is used in this work.
+(Tensorflow r1.3 is the newest stable version; Tensorflow r1.1 is the last version that Tensorflow supports Mac GPU.)

-- Windows OS is terrible for Tensorflow.

-- Ubuntu desktop with GPU is highly recommended.
+- **macOS** is used in this work.

+.. note:: Linux desktop with GPU is highly recommended (Windows OS is not recommended).
+(Ubuntu is the first choice since it has the largest community support.)

 Devices
 ~~~~~~~